atomicnetworkseu/atomicradio-documentation/resources/ratelimits.md

 ---
-description: "The official documentation of atomicradio api, with all information about usage and upcoming maintenance. \U0001F36D"
+description: "All information about the security mechanisms against excessive requests to our API summarised and how you can see if you are complying with these limits. 🛡️"
 ---

 # Rate Limiting

-All requests to our Web API are subject to rate limiting.
-We use rate limits to prevent the abuse and overload of our services.
-If you exceed this limit, your requests will be blocked for a while.
+All requests to the public parts of our API are subject to rate limits.
+We use rate limits to prevent abuse and overloading of our services.
+If you exceed this limit, your requests will be blocked for a period of time.

 ## Route-Specific Rate Limiting